RazorGenerator/RazorGenerator/ONBOARDING.md

   * Tools > Options > Projects and Solutions > General > Allow parallel project initialization (uncheck, and restart VS)
   * Also consider nuking the `.vs` directory in the solution root.
 (And there should be no other `*.suo` or `*.csproj.user` files anywhere else in the solution directory structure).

+### RazorGenerator.Tooling.csproj build issues:

+#### Issue: `ShouldCleanDeployedVsixExtensionFiles`

+When building `RazorGenerator.Tooling` from within VS2019, this build error is encountered:

+> Invoke build failed due to exception 'Specified condition "$(ShouldCleanDeployedVsixExtensionFiles)" evaluates to "" instead of a boolean

+This error disappeared after restarting Visual Studio 2019.

 ### The `MvcViewsTests` project won't load.

 * The `MvcViewsTests` project has a Project Type GUID of {3AC096D0-A1C2-E12C-1390-A8335801FDAB}.